-This is the perfect time of year for making baked apples and your child can be involved in all the processes.
+This is the perfect time of year for making baked apples and your child can be involved in all the steps.

 You will need: